BafanaMadume/POWERBI/README.md

 * **OneDrive*** - Personal = You can use data from files on a personal OneDrive account, and get many of the same benefits that you would with OneDrive for Business.
 However, you'll need to sign in with your personal OneDrive account, and select the Keep me signed in option.
 Check with your system administrator to determine whether this type of connection is allowed in your organization.

 * **SharePoint** -Team Sites Saving your Power BI Desktop files to SharePoint Team Sites is similar to saving to OneDrive for Business.
 The main difference is how you connect to the file from Power BI.
 You can specify a URL or connect to the root folder.

+# Select the file data to import
+* After the file has connected to Power BI Desktop, the Navigator window opens.
+*  This window shows you the data that is available in your data source (the Excel file in this example).
+*   You can select a table or entity to preview its contents, to ensure that the correct data is loaded into the Power BI model.
+* Select the check box(es) of the table(s) that you want to bring in to Power BI.
+This selection activates the Load and Transform Data buttons as shown in the following image.

+## Power Query